Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Abstract

 \section{Abstract}

 Explicit construction of the basic SU$(2)$ anti-instantons over the multi-Taub--NUT geometry via the classical conformal rescaling method is exhibited.
-These anti-instantons satisfiy the so-called weak holonomy condition at infinity with respect to the trivial flat connection and decay rapidly.
-The resulting unital energy anti-instantons have trivial holonomy at infinity.
+These anti-instantons satisfy the so-called weak holonomy condition at infinity with respect to the trivial flat connection and decay rapidly.
+The resulting unit energy anti-instantons have trivial holonomy at infinity.

 We also fully describe their unframed moduli space and find that it is a five dimensional space admitting a singular disk-fibration over $\R^3$.

 On the way, we work out in detail the twistor space of the multi-Taub--NUT geometry together with its real structure and transform our anti-instantons into holomorphic vector bundles over the twistor space.
 In this picture we are able to demonstrate that our construction is complete in the sense that we have constructed a full connected component of the moduli space of solutions of the above type.